tc39/proposal-intl-duration-format/README.md

 ### Design

-* Users can determine the time fields in array.
+* Users can determine the time fields by determining two arguments
+  * `largestUnit`: determine the largest unit could be displayed.
+  * `smallestUnit`: determine the smallest unit could be displayed.

 * Example:

 ``` javascript